nanoapi/nanoapi.github.io/src/PROTOCOL.md

 The preamble has the following structure:

 ```
-Byte 1: 'N'
+Byte 1: 'N' (magic)
-Byte 2: 0x00
+Byte 2: 0x00 (encoding type)
 Byte 3: Major protocol version
 Byte 4: Minor protocol version
 ```

-The first two bytes serves as a magic sequence.
-If the message encoding changes in the future (say, moving from Protobuf to Cap'N'Proto), the second byte is bumped.
+If the message encoding changes in the future (say, moving from Protobuf to Cap'N'Proto, possibly supporting both), the encoding type is changed accordingly.

 If a node doesn't support the requested encoding, it will respond with a preamble containing a different encoding byte.
 The client API should report this as an unsupported-encoding error in a language idiomatic way (e.g. throwing an exception)

 The version numbers adhere to this scheme:

-1. The major version is bumped if there is a breaking message definition change, such as renaming a message or making changes that Protobuf deems incompatible [1]
+1. The major version is bumped if there is a breaking change, such as renaming a message or making changes that Protobuf deems incompatible [1]
 2. The minor version is bumped if a compatible change has been made [1].
 Message fields can usually be added and removed without breaking existing clients.

 [1] Please see https://developers.google.com/protocol-buffers/docs/proto3#updating